The shortest day has passed, welcome to the longest month.

 January seasonal foods

-What is seasonal in January.
+What foods are seasonal in January.

 Greens and leaves: Brussels sprouts, winter cabbage, savoy cabbage, Cauliflower, Chicory, Purple sprouting broccoli, Pak choi, Radicchio, Kale.